stfc/PSyclone/doc/transformations.rst

 the application as a whole requires that some state is maintained between PSyclone invocations.
 This is achieved by requiring that the same kernel output directory is used for every invocation of PSyclone when building a given application.
+However, this is under the control of the user and therefore it is possible to use the same output directory for a subset of algorithms that require the same kernel transformation and then a different directory for another subset requiring a different transformation.
+Of course, such use would require care when building and linking the application since the differently-optimised kernels would have the same names.

 By default, transformed kernels are written to the current working directory.
 Alternatively, the user may specify the location to which to write the modified code via the ``-okern`` command-line flag.

 In order to support the two use cases given above, PSyclone supports two different kernel-renaming schemes: "multiple" and "single"